Liouville first passage percolation: geodesic length exponent is strictly larger than 1 at high temperatures: Hierarchical structure of a path

-Next, we will associate any path $P \in \SL_j$ with a tree $\t_P$ of depth $j$, for any $j \in [m]$.
-We will first introduce the construction of $\t_P$, then state the conclusion in Corollary~\ref{Cor.tree} at the end of this subsection.
-In what follows, we denote the number $d$ in Proposition~\ref{Prop.subpaths} and Corollary~\ref{Cor.SLm} by $d_P$ for clearer dependence on the path $P$.
+For each $j \ge 0$, we will associate every path $P \in \SL_j$ with a tree $\t_P$ of depth $j$.
+We will first introduce the construction of $\t_P$, then state its properties in Proposition~\ref{Prop.tree} below (which is merely a translation of Proposition~\ref{Prop.sub-paths} and Corollary~\ref{Cor.SLm} in the language of trees).
+In what follows, we denote by $d_P$ the number $d$ in Proposition~\ref{Prop.sub-paths} and Corollary~\ref{Cor.SLm} for clearer dependence on the path $P$.
+Recall that we call the sub-paths $P^{(i)}$, $i \in [d]$ in Proposition~\ref{Prop.sub-paths} and Corollary~\ref{Cor.SLm} child-paths of $P$.